Skip to main content

 An overview of the University's policies and procedures for recruitment and selection, and your legal responsibilities.

 This webinar focuses on the University's approach to recruitment and selection.
-The content is designed to help you recruit and select candidates effectively; ensuring that the very best talent is identified, selected and inducted.
+The content is designed to help you recruit and select candidates effectively − ensuring the very best talent is identified, selected and inducted.

 Before you start the training

-If you haven't already completed the pre-work required for this course please leave the webinar and click on the weblink and complete the pre-reading.
+If you haven't already completed the pre-work required for this course, please leave the webinar and click on the weblink to complete the pre-reading.

 This course focuses on a structured, systematic approach to recruitment and selection with an emphasis on University policies and procedures.
-Particular attention will be paid to your understanding of the legal responsibilities and the content is designed to complement the following on-line learning courses which are recommended to all staff, particularly managers: Diversity in the Workplace; Unconscious Bias.
+Particular attention will be paid to your understanding of the legal responsibilities and the content is designed to complement the our online learning courses Diversity in the Workplace and Unconscious Bias which are recommended to all staff, particularly managers.

-Please note that this course focuses on the procedural aspects of the recruitment process and does not cover interview skills as part of the session but guidance and tips can be found within the Development Toolkit.
+Please note, this course focuses on the procedural aspects of the recruitment process and does not cover interview skills as part of the session.
+Additional guidance and tips can be found within the Development Toolkit.

 Who should complete this training